Payment Methods for Cosmetic Surgery by leading Melbourne Plastic Surgeons

 Once you have attended a surgery consultation and decided you are proceeding with your desired plastic surgery goals:

 - you can schedule your surgery date (your hospital theatre date) with your Surgeon

-- to secure or reserve a desired date for surgery, a DEPOSIT is required
+- to secure the desired date for surgery, a DEPOSIT is required

 The balance of your Plastic Surgery costs per your Surgery Price QUOTE(S) will be due and payable at least 14 working days BEFORE your Surgery procedure occurs.

 Find out more by phoning our Patient Care Team on (03) 8849 1444.